le-huynh/writing_journal_article_in_rmarkdown/README.md

 	project
 	|- README.md		# the top level description of content (this doc)
 	|
-	|- elsevier/		# for Elsevier journals
+	|- elsevier/		# submission for Elsevier journals
 	| |- manuscript.Rmd	# executable Rmarkdown for this study
 	| |- manuscript.tex	# TeX version of *.Rmd file (for journal submission)
 	| |- manuscript.pdf	# PDF version of *.Rmd file